 You can add or edit appliances for a tenant on the Appliances tab.

-On the Tenant Install page, enter information for primary and secondary Desktop Manager appliances.
-Specify names that are indicative of the role of these appliances (for example <initials>-<dc#>-<dmgr#>) along with the IP Address, Start Date and Start Time.
+- On the Tenant Install page, enter information for primary and secondary Desktop Manager appliances.
+Enter names that are indicative of the role of these appliances (for example <initials>-<dc#>-<dmgr#>), then enter the IP Address, Start Date, and Start Time.
 Set Start Time to 00:00.

-Select appliances > reservations to check the status of provisioning the Desktop Managers.
+- To check the status of provisioning the Desktop Managers, select appliances > reservations.

-When provisioning is complete, select service grid > resources and select Desktop Managers.
+- When provisioning is finished, select service grid > resources and select Desktop Managers.

-The desktop manager should be associated with the tenant network that requires expansion.
+- The desktop manager must be associated with the tenant network that requires expansion.

-Under Template Quota, set desired Template Quota value.
+- Under Template Quota, select the data center, set desired Template Quota value, and then click Update.

-Create a desktop template VM and deploy it on the compute resource defined above.
-Failure to do this will either not allow the DaaS Agent to setup correctly OR not allow the image to be created.
+- Create a desktop template VM and deploy it on the compute resource defined previously.
+Failure to do so can cause the agent to set up incorrectly or cause image creation to fail.

-You can edit appliances if you need to correct errors made during the initial installation or to reflect subsequent changes in the underlying network infrastructure.
+You can edit an appliance to correct errors made during the initial installation or to reflect subsequent changes in the underlying network infrastructure.

 To edit an appliance:

-Click the Edit Appliances link.
+- Click the Edit button next to the appliance.
 The appliance configuration page displays.

-Click Update to make the changes.
-You can check the status of the update on the appliances > reservations screen.
-The update should take from three to five minutes (the time it takes for the services to be restarted).
+- Click Update to make the changes.
+You can check the status of the update on the screen.
+The update takes from three to five minutes (the time it takes for the services to be restarted).